Pixel-Services/TOS/tos.md

 Pixel-Services.com shall not be liable for any direct, indirect, incidental, special, or consequential damages resulting from the use or inability to use the services provided by Pixel-Services.com.

 ### Copyright Policy
 We respect the intellectual property rights of others.
-It is Our policy to respond to any claim that Content posted on the Service infringes a copyright or other intellectual property infringement of any person.
+It is our policy to respond to any claim that content posted on the service infringes a copyright or other intellectual property of any person.

 If you are a copyright owner, or authorized on behalf of one, and you believe that the copyrighted work has been copied in a way that constitutes copyright infringement, please submit your claim via email to **contact@pixel-services.com**.

-You may be held accountable for damages (including costs and attorneys' fees) for misrepresenting that any Content is infringing Your copyright.
+You may be held accountable for damages (including costs and attorneys' fees) for misrepresenting that any content is infringing your copyright.

 ## Billing and Payments

 ### Billing
-You shall provide Pixel Services with accurate and complete billing information including full name, address, state, zip code, telephone number, and a valid payment method information.
+You shall provide Pixel Services with accurate and complete billing information, including full name, address, state, zip code, telephone number, and valid payment method information.

 Should automatic billing fail to occur for any reason, we will issue an electronic invoice indicating that you must proceed manually, within a certain deadline date, with the full payment corresponding to the billing period as indicated on the invoice.

 Two days following the due date of the invoice, we will suspend services for non-payment.
-After an additional five days, your service will be terminated and all files will be deleted permanently.
+After an additional five days, your service will be terminated, and all files will be deleted permanently.

 ### Fee Changes
-Pixel Services, in its sole discretion and at any time, may modify the Subscription fees for the Subscriptions.
-Any Subscription fee change will become effective at the end of the then-current Billing Cycle.
+Pixel Services, in its sole discretion and at any time, may modify the subscription fees for the subscriptions.
+Any subscription fee change will become effective at the end of the then-current billing cycle.

-Pixel Services will provide you with reasonable prior notice of any change in Subscription fees to give you an opportunity to terminate your Subscription before such change becomes effective.
+Pixel Services will provide you with reasonable prior notice of any change in subscription fees to give you an opportunity to terminate your subscription before such change becomes effective.

-Your continued use of the Service after the Subscription fee change comes into effect constitutes your agreement to pay the modified Subscription fee amount.
+Your continued use of the service after the subscription fee change comes into effect constitutes your agreement to pay the modified subscription fee amount.

 ### Refund Policy